 4. Are Witness Statements on the Public Record?

 The short answer is: almost.

-Witness Statements are accessible by parties to proceedings by making an application to the court to inspect the Court's file.
-In the High Court, applications are heard by a Master.
+Witness statements are accessible by parties to proceedings by making an application to the court to inspect the Court's file.
+In the High Court, these sorts of applications are heard by a Master.

 The situation is different with persons who are not parties to the specific proceedings.
-This includes interested third-parties, newspapers, reporters, journalists.
+This includes interested third-parties, newspapers, reporters and journalists.

 However, restrictions apply to documents which can be obtained from the Court file.